How to Help an Adult Child Who’s Stuck: A Parent’s Guide to Failure to Launch

 Part of what makes this experience so isolating is the belief that they’re supposed to already know what they’re doing.
 Our culture often sends the message that independence should come naturally, and that asking for help means you’ve somehow fallen behind.
 If they’re watching peers land jobs, move out, or talk confidently about their goals, they may assume they’re the only one who’s struggling.

 There’s no single right moment to have this conversation, but some times are better than others.
-Our advice is to try to choose a moment when things feel relatively calm.
+Try to choose a moment when things feel relatively calm.
 Avoid bringing it up in the middle of an argument or when emotions are already high.

 Helpful windows often include: